Autism Test for Teens

-In about 7 minutes, it helps you understand how strongly autism related traits show up in a child ages 5 to 11.
-Simple, focused questions support informed next steps for evaluation or services.
+In about 7 minutes, this parent-report screening helps you understand how strongly autism-related traits show up in a child's everyday behavior.
+Use this Autism Test for Teens and school-age children to get a structured, reliable picture and informed next steps for evaluation or support.

 Start Online Test